 *Subject to change and availability

-Gates open for all matches 90 minutes (1.5) hour prior to kickoff.
+All gates will open for all Thorns matches 90 minutes (1.5 hour) prior to kickoff.

 For a list of upcoming promotions, please refer to the promotional schedule on the website.
 The number of promotional items given is restricted based on the event (e.g., first 2,000 fans or first 2,000 fans 12 years and younger).
 Please remember that a ticket does not ensure or entitle the holder to a promotional item on that date and that only one item will be given to each eligible fan.
 Giveaway dates are subject to change without notice.
 The best way to ensure a giveaway item that you are eligible for is to arrive early.